The Gurbani asks to strive for affectionate detachment (Bairaag-ਬੈਰਾਗ), and then practice it in daily life. What’s detachment?

 - ਸਚਿ ਰਤੇ ਸਦਾ ਬੈਰਾਗੀ ਹਉਮੈ ਮਾਰਿ ਮਿਲਾਵਣਿਆ ॥੪॥: Those who are attuned to the Truth, remain detached forever.
 Subduing their egotism, they are united with (the Truth). ||4|| (sggs 117).

-The Gurbani draws attention to the fact that mere spiritual knowledge is of no consequence and that the purpose of this knowledge is to apply it to the daily life and attain a state of detachment (ਬੈਰਾਗੁ – Bairaag) with regard to worldly matters.
+The Gurbani draws our attention to the fact that mere spiritual knowledge is of no consequence and that the purpose of this knowledge or Virtues is to apply it to one’s daily life to attain a state of detachment.

 - ਕਬੀਰ ਤਰਵਰ ਰੂਪੀ ਰਾਮੁ ਹੈ ਫਲ ਰੂਪੀ ਬੈਰਾਗੁ ॥ ਛਾਇਆ ਰੂਪੀ ਸਾਧੁ ਹੈ ਜਿਨਿ ਤਜਿਆ ਬਾਦੁ ਬਿਬਾਦੁ ॥੨੨੮॥: O Kabeer!
 (This world, burning in the fire of Bikaars – lust, anger, greed, attachment, etc. – the Naam) is the tree, and detachment (from Bikaars, the worldly objects, etc.) is the fruit.
 The Holy person (the Gurmukh), who has abandoned useless arguments, is the shade of this tree. ||228|| (sggs 1376).

-Hence, detachment is the key to Spiritual Unfoldment.
-Our preoccupation, however, is always concerned with undue worldly pursuits and sensory pleasures.
-Not happy and content with our lot in life, we seek more and more sensory gratification without paying much attention for developing interest in the pursuit of Giaan or Wisdom.
-Unless one develops dispassion for undue attachment to material pleasures and material comforts, his dependence on them will impel him to more and more reactionary actions and, thereby, fueling his desires and fear in the process.
+Although, detachment is the key to Spiritual Unfoldment, however, our Mayaic mind’s preoccupation, however, is always concerned with undue worldly pursuits and sensory pleasures.
+Unless one develops dispassion for undue emotional attachment to material pleasures and material comforts, his dependence on them will impel him to more and more reactionary thoughts and actions and, thereby, fueling his anxiety, frustration, desires and fear in the process.

 - ਕਰਿ ਬੈਰਾਗੁ ਤੂੰ ਛੋਡਿ ਪਾਖੰਡੁ ਸੋ ਸਹੁ ਸਭੁ ਕਿਛੁ ਜਾਣਏ ॥: (O mind!)
 Become detached, and renounce hypocrisy (of your superficial Bairaag or Pakhand); the Divine knows everything (from within you). (sggs 440).